Maurits van Nierop: Death

 Van Nierop moved to Cape Town to work in 2006, and began playing for a local club.
 He died in the city in the early hours of 24 September 2008.
 He had been out for the evening with Ryan Maron, the coach at his old club in the Netherlands.
-The two had dinner together and then spent time socialising a night club with members of the South African cricket team, reportedly including Graeme Smith and Mark Boucher.
+The two had dinner together and then spent time socialising at a night club with members of the South African cricket team, reportedly including Graeme Smith and Mark Boucher.

-He stayed out when Maron went home, indicating that he would follow him home later.
+Van Nierop stayed out when Maron went home, indicating that he would follow him home later.
 Reports suggested that friends he had expected to meet with did not turn up, so he headed home.
 At 4:45 am, a security guard witnessed him jump down from a wall in the Woodstock area of Cape Town and land on his head, suffering fatal injuries.

 He had been named in the Dutch winter squad less than a week earlier and was thought to be in line for a comeback to the national side.
-He had planned to return to play cricket in the Netherlands in the 2009 season.
+He had planned to return to playing cricket in the Netherlands in the 2009 season.